wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/308-letter-brooke-to-harrison.md

 ---
+doc_date: '1962-11-07'
+doc_num: 308
+doc_order: 308
+naa_refs:
+- naa_barcode: 577105
+  naa_control_symbol: 1531/171 PART 1
+  naa_series: A1838
+  reference: '[NAA:A1838, 1531/171 PART 1]'
-title: "308 LETTER, BROOKE TO HARRISON"
+title: LETTER, BROOKE TO HARRISON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10174
 vol_id: 27
-doc_date: 1962-11-07
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 308 LETTER, BROOKE TO HARRISON

-NAA:A1838, 1531/171 PART 1

 London, 7 November 1962

  ****

 Entry of Australian Citizens into Britain

-Thank you for your letter of 19th October about the operation of the Commonwealth Immigrants Act in regard to Australians.1
+Thank you for your letter of 19th October about the operation of the Commonwealth Immigrants Act in regard to Australians.[1](#f1)

 The British Government made it clear, when the legislation was going through Parliament, that they were most reluctant to introduce a measure which restricted the traditional right of all Commonwealth citizens to come to this country.
 As the Minister now responsible for the administration of the Act, I can assure you that it is my intention to see that it is operated liberally and with proper discretion.